 Why is family time so important?
 Studies show that teenagers who spend more time with their family are less likely to engage in drinking and drug use, and suffer fewer mental health problems—such as anxiety, depression, and eating disorders.
 Moreover, adolescents with strong family attachments have better coping skills, less trouble in school, and more positive relationships outside of the family.

-Here are a few things families can do together during the holidays to enhance their sense of connection and improve the family dynamic.
+Here are a few things families can do together during the holidays to enhance their sense of connection, manage holiday stress, and improve the family dynamic.

 When was the last time your whole family went sledding, got out an old board game, played kickball, or did a messy art project together?
 This holiday season, come up with some family fun ideas.
 Maybe one of them will become a new family tradition.